 The performance of the prepump separation systems was based primarily on the petroleum hydrocarbon concentrations in the effluent vapor and aqueous streams.
-The analytical data generated while operating in the in-well separation and knockout tank configurations were compared to those data generated while operating in the conventional configuration.
+The analytical data generated while operating in the in-well separation and knockout tank configurations were compared to data generated while operating in the conventional configuration.
 A secondary evaluation of system performance was performed by sampling the liquid stream in the bioslurper system for the presence and consistency of floating solids.

-The operational data for the long-term demonstration at NAS Fallon, Nevada, is presented in Table 4-1.
-The total amount of LNAPL recovered from the subsurface for the four months of the long-term demonstration is approximately 6,845 gallons.
-The first conventional configuration had the greatest recovery with approximately 155 gpd with a total of approximately 1,062 gallons of LNAPL over 164 hours.
-The next three tests used the in-well separation configuration without the knockout tank and additional wells were gradually connected to the bioslurper over a period of 5 days.
-For the single well in-well separation, approximately 73 gallons were recovered with an average of 39 gpd LNAPL recovery over 44 hours.
-The in-well separation with two wells and all five wells recovered approximately 63 and 641 gallons, respectively, with an average LNAPL recovery of 29 and 80 gpd, respectively.
-The in-well separation configuration with two wells lasted 57 hours while the in-well separation configuration with five wells lasted approximately 192 hours.
-The in-well separation configuration with five wells with the use of the knockout tank was the next configuration that was tested.
-This configuration was conducted for approximately 1,183 hours and recovered 3,434 gallons of LNAPL with an average LNAPL recovery of 70 gpd.
-The knockout tank was the next configuration that was tested and recovered 894 gallons over 333 hours with an average LNAPL recovery of 64 gpd.
-The last configuration tested was a second conventional configuration, which lasted approximately 161 hours and recovered 516 gallons of LNAPL with a recovery of 77 gpd.
+The operational data for the long-term demonstration at NAS Fallon, Nevada, is presented in Table 4.
+The total amount of LNAPL recovered from the subsurface for the 4 months of the long-term demonstration was 6,845 gallons.
+The first conventional configuration had the greatest recovery with 155 gallons per day (gpd) and a total of 1,062 gallons of LNAPL over 164 hours.
+The next three tests used the in-well separation configuration without the knockout tank, and additional wells were gradually connected to the bioslurper over a period of 5 days.
+For the single well in-well separation test, 73 gallons were recovered with an average of 39 gpd LNAPL recovery over 44 hours.
+The in-well separation with two wells and all five wells recovered 63 gallons and 641 gallons, respectively, with an average LNAPL recovery of 29 gpd and 80 gpd, respectively.
+The in-well separation configuration with two wells lasted 57 hours while the in-well separation with five wells lasted 192 hours.
+The in-well separation configuration with five wells lasted 192 hours.
+The in-well separation configuration with five wells lasted 192 hours.
+The in-well separation configuration with five wells lasted 192 hours.
+The in-well separation configuration with an average LNAPL recovery of 70 gpd.
+The knockout tank configuration recovered 894 gallons over 333 hours with an average LNAPL recovery of 64 gpd.
+The second conventional configuration lasted 161 hours and recovered 516 gallons of LNAPL with a recovery of 77 gpd.

-The total groundwater recovery during the long-term demonstration is approximately 252,700 gallons.
-The average groundwater recovery was approximately 1.9 gpm over the length of the demonstration ranging from 1.2 gpm during the second conventional configuration to 2.9 gpm during the single well in-well separation configuration test without the knockout tank.
+The total groundwater recovery during the long-term demonstration is 252,700 gallons.
+The average groundwater recovery was 1.9 gpm over the length of the demonstration ranging from 1.2 gpm during the second conventional configuration to 2.9 gpm during the single well in-well separation configuration test without the knockout tank.